RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

 In order to activate SAML, you must have a local user (or social sign-on user) with the **owner** role.
 If you have the correct permissions, you will see the **Single Sign-On** tab.

 1. Fill in the information you saved previously in the **setup** form.
-This includes :
+This includes:

     * **Issuer (IdP Entity ID)** -> Issuer value from Auth0
     * **IdP server URL** -> Identity Provider Login URL from Auth0